Where to Start

 Step 2 - Call Us.

 Calling us early can help you understand and better make informed healthcare decisions.
-Please call our Intake Coordinator at (256) 350-5585.
+Please call our Patient Access Manager at (256) 350-5585.

 What to Expect

 - If you need help contacting the doctor, we will help you.
 We partner with your physician to provide palliative services.
-A doctor's order is required for palliative or hospice care.
+A doctor's order is required for hospice care.

 - Most patients are admitted the same day unless requested otherwise.